Storm & Outage Center

 Q: Will I still receive a bill during an outage?
 Will there be a discount?

-A: Yes.
+A: You will still receive a bill because bills reflect your normal billing cycle.
+No discount will be applied during an outage.
 Electric bills reflect actual usage.
-If your power is out, your meter is not recording usage, so you are not being charged for electricity during that time.
-Extended outages typically result in lower overall usage.
+If your power is out, your meter is not recording usage, so you are not being charged during that time.
+For this reason, outages typically result in lower overall usage rather than a separate discount.

 Generator Safety